paul-hammant/merkle-rust/README.md

-## Rust Merkle Tree Demo
+## Rust Merkle Tree Demos

-A simple Rust Merkle tree (ported from Python by [Ash Levy](https://gitlab.com/ashkitten) from Python).
-To run it:
+Generate a Merkle tree from a bunch of static US election data in `data/`.

 ```
 cargo run -- ./data
 ```

+## Tests

 To run its integration tests: